9 Ways to Manage Your Schizophrenia Medicationby Eileen Bailey Health Writer

 If you experience a side effect, a change in dose time can sometimes stop the side effect completely.
-For instance, instead of taking the pills in the morning and risking being drowsy all day try switching to taking them at night.
+For instance, instead of taking the pills in the morning and risking being drowsy all day, try switching to taking them at night.
+Talk to your doctor before making any changes in your schedule to make sure it won’t interfere with other medications you may be taking.

 Switch the type of drug if necessary